lk-code/htmlc/README.md

 #### The @File-Tag
 You can include another file with the **@File** tag in any HTML file (whether layout file. reusable file or entry file).

+#### The @MarkdownFile-Tag
+You can include markdown code from files with the **@MarkdownFile** tag in any HTML file (whether layout file. reusable file or entry file).
+The Markdown code will be rendered in HTML.

 #### The @StylePath-Tag
 htmlc can also compile style files (scss or sass). the path of the compiled CSS file can be inserted using this **@StylePath** tag.
 The following usage makes sense:<br />